University Student Handbook (Proctors’ and Assessor’s Memorandum)

 Backing up work

 From time-to-time students around the University have had laptops and valuables stolen or damaged.
-In some cases this results in a disastrous loss of essential material, such as an essay, research data, or a dissertation that is a key part of assessment.
-The University Proctors, who are in charge of the administration of examinations and assessments (see below), will not accept any sort of computer difficulties, problems with printing or backing up work as valid reasons for submitting examination work later than the official deadline.
-Therefore you are urged to back up all your written work and on no account to store back-ups, or notes that you have made while writing your essays, with your laptop.
+In some cases, this results in a disastrous loss of essential material, such as an essay, research data, or a dissertation that is a key part of assessment.
+The University Proctors, who are in charge of the administration of examinations and assessments (see below), will not usually accept any sort of computer difficulties, problems with printing or backing up work as valid reasons for submitting examination work later than the official deadline.
+Therefore, you are urged to back up all your written work and on no account to store back-ups or notes that you have made while writing your essays, with your laptop.
 Keep your back-up material separate – preferably in at least two copies in different locations.
 Depending on your department’s information security policy, you may wish to use a cloud backup product such as Microsoft OneDrive, alongside your normal backup routine.
 For further advice please see www.infosec.ox.ac.uk/protect-my-computer